kaonashi-noface/contextstore/README.md

 ]);
 ```

 Handling multiple asynchronous functions will result in an upredictable resolution order.
-There is no guarantee which top level or inner async call will finish first or in what order. `contextstore` aims to associate the invocation instance to the correct "frame of reference", even if some function calls are shared (e.g. `foo()` and `bar()` both invoke `a()`).
+There is no guarantee which top level or inner async call will finish first or in what order. `ctxstore` aims to associate the invocation instance to the correct "frame of reference", even if some function calls are shared (e.g. `foo()` and `bar()` both invoke `a()`).

 Proposed usage of Context Frame:
 ```ts